ronakjethwa/max-your-flex/README.md

 # Max Your Flex

-Note that I have only compiled the flex-styles majorly used during flex development.
+Note that this is only the compilation of the flex-styles majorly used during flex development.
 This is not a complete documentation.
 Refer the following links for the complete documentation.

 [Official MDN Resource for Flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) & [CSS-Tricks Resource for Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)